 During the persecution of Septimius Severus, when Leonidas died a martyr, Origen of Alexandria deeply desired to take the martyr’s crown.
 Which would have happened if his mother had not hidden all his clothes so that he could not leave the house?
 But he writes his father a letter urging him not to give in for the family’s sake.
 After Leonida’s death and the seizure of his fortune by the authorities, the family is left in dire straits.

 Origen is said to have been born in Alexandria, around 0185 AD, to an old Christian family.
 Origen was a Christian theologian.
 His family was of Egyptian descent.
 Origen of Alexandria was the eldest of seven brothers.
-His father, Leonidas, a learned and very pious Christian gave him the complete education of the time, elementary secular and Christian religious instruction.
-The religious atmosphere in the family and his genius made Origen a young fanatic for the faith and for the complex interpretation of the Holy Scriptures.
+His father, Leonidas, a learned and very pious Christian, gave him the complete education of the time, elementary secular and Christian religious instruction.
+The spiritual atmosphere in the family and his genius made Origen a young fanatic for the faith and the complex interpretation of the Holy Scriptures.

-Who is Origen and why is he important?
+Who is Origen, and why is he important?